8. November 1939 (Denkmal)

 How long should I spend visiting?

-A visit typically takes around 30 minutes to an hour, allowing sufficient time for reflection and contemplation.
+A visit typically lasts about an hour, allowing time for reflection and exploration of the surrounding area.

 Is photography allowed?